 The time that a student attends a dual credit course, including a course provided under the college credit program, shall be counted as part of the minimum instructional hours required for a student to be considered a full-time student in average daily attendance.
-Education Code 48.005(g).

-Additionally, the Commissioner of Education may approve instructional programs provided off campus by an entity other than the School of Science and Technology in which participation by a student may be counted for purposes of determining average daily attendance.
-Education Code 48.007(a).
+Additionally, the Commissioner of Education may approve instructional programs provided off campus by an entity other than the School of Science and Technology (SST/SSTD) in which participation by a student may be counted for purposes of determining average daily attendance.

-The School of Science and Technology may adopt a policy that allows a student to participate in an off-campus instructional program.
+The School of Science and Technology (SST/SSTD) may adopt a policy that allows a student to participate in an off-campus instructional program.
 The program must be provided only by an institution of higher education that is accredited by one of the regional accrediting associations specified in 19 TAC 74.25.